 Use this list as a tool to help select the right representation for your case.
 Remember, if you plead guilty you’ll be found guilty 100% of the time.
 But when you hire a properly trained, knowledgeable and experienced attorney to represent you, your chances of obtaining an acceptable result increase dramatically.

 1. Assume the Case Can’t Be Won

 If you talk to an attorney who takes one look at the facts of your case, including a blood alcohol content reading, and immediately begins to talk about pleading guilty, run.
-Many criminal defense attorneys advertise as “DUI Attorneys,” but buyer beware, most do not have the specific training, knowledge and experience to properly defend your case.
-Research the lawyer’s qualifications and ask questions relative to his or her training and experience with DUI cases.
-A DUI conviction can have numerous collateral consequences separate and apart from the associated criminal sanctions.
-Take your case seriously and hire a knowledgeable and aggressive attorney who will fight for you.
+They can’t beat a DUI.
+Many criminal defense attorneys advertise as “DUI Attorneys.”
+Buyer beware.
+Most do not have the specific training, knowledge and experience to properly defend your case.
+Research the lawyer’s qualifications.
+Ask questions relative to his or her training and experience with DUI cases.
+Demand they be specific.
+A DUI conviction can have numerous collateral consequences separate and apart from jail and a loss of license.
+Most attorneys can’t even rattle off all of the consequences Take your case seriously.
+Hire a knowledgeable and aggressive attorney who will fight for you.

 2. Stipulate to the Breath or Blood Alcohol Concentration (BAC)

 This one is the single biggest mistake made by attorneys who have no idea what they are doing.
 You cannot beat a DUI if you give up 90% of the case, can you?
 That’s like spotting the other team 50 points in football.